 The Williams sisters epitomize success as tennis superstars and have both spent time as the World No. 1 ranking on the WTA Tour.

-Even with all the success that the Williams sisters have experienced in New York, Florida, and across the globe, the tragic loss of their sister weighed heavily upon them.
+Even with all the success that star female athletes Serena and Venus Williams have experienced winning championships and tournaments in New York, Florida and across the globe, the tragic loss of their sister weighed heavily upon them.